Marilyn Strickland

 Marilyn Strickland (born September 25, 1962) is an American politician who is the U.S. representative from Washington's 10th congressional district.
 The district is based in the state capital of Olympia, and also includes much of eastern Tacoma.
 A member of the Democratic Party, Strickland took office on January 3, 2021.
-She served as the 38th mayor of Tacoma from 2010 to 2018.
+She previously served as the 38th mayor of Tacoma from 2010 to 2018.

 She is the first member of the United States Congress of both Korean and African-American heritage, and the first African-American member elected from Washington.
 Strickland is also one of the first three Korean-American women elected to Congress, beginning her term on the same day as Republicans Young Kim and Michelle Park Steel.

 Early life and education

 Strickland was born on September 25, 1962, in Seoul, South Korea, the daughter of Inmin Kim, a Korean, and Willie Strickland, an African-American serviceman.
 She and her family moved to Tacoma, Washington, in 1967 after her father was stationed at Fort Lewis.
 She was raised in Tacoma's South End neighborhood and attended Mount Tahoma High School.
 Strickland earned a Bachelor of Arts degree in business from the University of Washington and a Master of Business Administration from Clark Atlanta University.
 She is married to Patrick Erwin.